Şehzade Yusuf Izzeddin: Succession question

 After Abdülaziz's accession to the throne, Prince Murad became heir to the throne.
 However, Abdulaziz began considering changing the rule of succession in favour of Izzeddin, his favorite son.
 For this purpose Abdulaziz set out to mollify different pressure groups and have his son gain popularity among them.

 During the 1867 visit to Europe, rumors spread that contrary to the rules of protocol Abdulaziz arranged Izzeddin's reception in Paris and London before the official heir, Prince Murad.

-A new propaganda strategy was employed as pictures of Izzeddin appeared in the weekly journal "Ayine-i Vatan" in 1867.
+A new propaganda strategy was employed as pictures of Izzeddin appeared in the weekly journal "Ayine-i Vatan" ("The Mirror of the Motherland") in 1867.
 It was rumoured that Mehmed Arif, the editor, received a huge grant in return for his cooperation.
 In one of the pictures, Izzeddin was shown wearing a military uniform.
 He spent most of his teenage years in barracks, and many high-ranking military men, and higher level bureaucrats were given gifts in return for their support for this situation.

 When the conservative Mahmud Nedim Pasha became the Grand Vizier in September 1871 he lent his support to Abdulaziz's plans.
 A whispering campaign was generated in the first months of 1872 to the effect that Abdulaziz had obtained the verbal approval of the Şeyhülislam and that the later would give a fatwa in favour of filial succession.
 Although the Palace denied the rumors, and Mahmud Nedim Pasha asserted that such a change was not on the agenda, Izzeddin was still being favoured in the protocol.
 An order sent by Vittorio Emanuele, the King of Italy, the official heir to the throne was presented to Izzeddin.

 In 1874, his portrait and biography appeared on the front page of "L'Orient Illustre", a French language weekly published in Istanbul.
 Heretofore, only the portrait of the reigning Sultan had been published by that journal.

 To further legitimize his plans, Abdulaziz tactically supported a change to primogeniture in the Muhammad Ali dynasty of Egypt.
 By granting primogeniture to Isma'il Pasha in 1866, Abdulaziz was clearly seeking to create a positive climate of opinion about a change in favour of his own son.
 Significantly, at this time the newspapers reported that a ship very much like the one owned by the Khedive was to be constructed for Izzeddin.